Lightning-Universe/lightning-flash/README.md

 ```

-When you reach the limits of the flexibility provided by tasks, then seamlessly transition to PyTorch Lightning which
+When you reach the limits of the flexibility provided by Flash, then seamlessly transition to PyTorch Lightning which
 gives you the most flexibility because it is simply organized PyTorch.

 ## Contribute!